Executive Director: Tom Harris, B. Eng., M. Eng. (Mech., thermofluids), Ottawa, Ontario; View a short excerpt of a public presentation by Mr. Harris.

 Senior Policy Advisor: Jay Lehr, PhD, former Science Director of The Heartland Institute.
-Dr. Lehr is is an internationally renowned scientist, author and speaker who has testified before Congress on dozens of occasions on environmental issues and consulted with nearly every agency of the national government, as well as many foreign countries.
-He is a leading authority on groundwater hydrology.
+Dr. Lehr was an internationally renowned scientist, author and speaker who testified before Congress on dozens of occasions on environmental issues and consulted with nearly every agency of the national government, as well as many foreign countries.
+He was a leading authority on groundwater hydrology.

 Learn more about Dr. Lehr.

-Update: it is with great sadness that we announce the passing of Mr. Dunleavy on March 14, 2022.
+Update: it is with great sadness that we announce the passing of Dr. Jay Lehr on January 10, 2023.

 ICSC has two advisory boards with associated consultant advisers: one each for science and policy.